 - Ease of Product or Service Delivery: How easy it is to complete the transaction without “customer sacrifice” of time or effort.
 It is critical to make it as easy as possible for a client to get answers to questions and easily navigate to complete the transaction?

 These are the most critical elements because each interaction between a company and its customer ultimately contributes to improve or impair brand loyalty.
-A customer’s emotion about a brand affects their engagement and purchase behavior, either consciously or perhaps even unconsciously.
+A customer’s emotions towards a brand affects their engagement and purchase behavior, both consciously and unconsciously.
 Bottom line, negative emotions can derail a relationship with a customer.

-Additionally, fostering strong, positive emotional connections with customers can deliver financial gains.
-According to their article What Separates the Best Customers from the Merely Satisfied (based research published in the Harvard Business Review), Scott Magids, Alan Zorfas and Daniel Leemon speak to “customers who have a strong emotional bond with a brand have a value of 25% to 100% more than customers who are merely satisfied.”
-Further, to assess how well a brand is doing at this, they developed the “emotional connection score” (ECS), which measures the share of a brand’s customers who are fully emotionally connected to it.
-Clearly, brands with low scores are leaving money on the table, mistakenly believing that their work is done if their customers are, simply, happy with the brand.
+Fostering strong, positive emotional connections with customers can deliver financial gains.
+According to their article What Separates the Best Customers from the Merely Satisfied (based research published in the Harvard Business Review), Scott Magids, Alan Zorfas and Daniel Leemon state that “customers who have a strong emotional bond with a brand have a value of 25% to 100% more than customers who are merely satisfied.”
+Further, to assess how well a brand is connecting to customers, they developed the “emotional connection score” (ECS), which measures the share of a brand’s customers who are fully emotionally connected to it.
+Brands with low scores are leaving money on the table when they mistakenly believe that their work is done once customers are in the door.

 How do CS teams create that emotional connection and why is it so difficult to accomplish?

-Limited bandwidth is one of the biggest complaints across startups and growing companies.
-Teams are spread thin as tech teams are pressured to release updates while maintaining integrity, sales teams are pressured to increase the sales pipeline, and marketing is tasked with finding new lead sources.
+Limited bandwidth is one of the biggest complaints across customer success teams at startups and growing companies.
+Teams are spread thin as tech teams press to release updates while maintaining integrity, sales teams press to increase the sales pipeline, and marketing seeks new lead sources.
 Often CS teams are the last in line to receive additional resources.